TezosTaqueria/taqueria/design-docs/state-architecture.md

 The above API for exposing a template is very similiar to that for a task.

-To use this template, the end-developer would call a built-in task to Taqueria called _create_:
+To use this template, the end-developer would call a built-in task of the CLI called _create_:

 `taq create contract increment --syntax mligo`